Examples

 Key takeaway: run /doctor whenever unexpected behavior occurs - it is your first diagnostic reflex.

-How to combine /context with other commands for advanced workflows?
+How to combine slash commands for advanced workflows?

 Here is a complete session-start workflow: